 Luca E. Lum is an artist and writer

-She was co-founder and co-director of soft/WALL/studs, a collaboratively held space, shared library, and series of actions in Singapore that experimented with renewed situations of discursivity, agency, autonomy, and communality, between 2016-2021.
+I was co-founder and co-director of soft/WALL/studs, a collaboratively held space, shared library, and series of actions in Singapore that experimented with renewed situations of discursivity, agency, autonomy, and communality, between 2016-2021.

 🗡️